 Soak panko breadcrumbs in milk and add them to the patty mixture for juicier patties that are easier to shape!

 You can make the patty mixture ahead of time and store it in the fridge until it’s time to cook.
-I usually keep it in the fridge for about 15 minutes or so while I prepare the other ingredients.
+I usually keep it in the fridge for about 15 minutes while preparing the other ingredients.

 My recipe makes 4 Tsukimi burgers, so I divide the patty mixture into quarters and roll them into balls using the palm of my hand.
 Next, I toss them from one hand to the other to remove any air that might be trapped in there like this: